-C. Accounts, Grants and Contributions Receivable.
+C. Grants and Contributions Receivable.

-Receivables that are expected to be collected within one year, are recorded at net realizable value and are recognized as support and assets in the period received.
+Unconditional receivables that are expected to be collected within one year, are recorded at net realizable value and are recognized as support and assets in the period received.
 Receivables expected to be collected in future years are initially recorded at fair value using present value techniques incorporating risk-adjusted discount rates designed to reflect the assumptions market participants would use in pricing the asset.
-In subsequent years, amortization of the discount is included in revenue in the statements of activities and changes in net assets.
+In subsequent years, amortization of the discount is included in grants and contributions support in the statements of activities and changes in net assets.
 Conditional grants and contributions are recognized when conditions on which they depend are substantially met.

 The Foundation provides an allowance for uncollectible accounts equal to the estimated losses that are expected to be incurred in collection.
 The allowance is based on historical collection experience and a review by management of the current status of the existing receivables.
-As of September 30, 2023 and 2022, management deemed all accounts, grants and contributions receivable fully collectible.
+As of September 30, 2024 and 2023, management deemed all grants and contributions receivable fully collectible.